DNIStream/dni.website/README.md

 ## Code Coverage

-Code coverage is slightly lower than normal as this is a personal project, though all pertinent back-end service code is covered adequately.
+Front-end test coverage is slightly lower than normal, though all pertinent back-end service code is covered adequately.
 Front end tests are being worked on, along with 100% coverage of Web API controllers.

 ## Solution Parts